 Here are some of the most common complaints from customers during the holidays:

 - Confusing IVR menu.
 As mentioned previously, it’s essential to have a clear and concise menu for your customers to navigate.
 Go through the messaging step by step and compare the options you offer to your list of anticipated customer queries.
-You can also consider adopting a Visual IVR!
+You can also consider adopting Web Call-Backs (formerly Visual IVR)!

 - Long hold times.
 Unsurprisingly, this is one of the top complaints from customers.
 Consider adopting call-back technology — this allows customers to leave a phone number and have an agent call them back when available.
 It’s a win-win!